sue-wallace/fatal-force-with-crosstalk/README.md

 Geographical information donates the city that the shooting took place, but not the exact location.
 Some 403 shootings had incomplete location data.

 Note that are there is only three full years' worth of data within this analysis that is it difficult to draw conclusions on trends over time.

+## Acknowledgments

+Thanks to [Matt Dray](https://github.com/matt-dray/earl18-crosstalk) for the really great presentation at the London Earl Conference.